Musiholic/NCAA-March-Madness/README.md

 # Ethical considerations made in the project

 # References for the data source(s)
-*NCAA Mens Basketball Division 1 statst - https://stats.ncaa.org/rankings/change_sport_year_div
+*NCAA Mens Basketball Division 1 statistics - https://stats.ncaa.org/rankings/change_sport_year_div

 # References for any code used that is not your own